Reagent992/anki_kokoro_extension/docs/dev.md

 - launch anki with the test profile using `anki -p <profile_name>`

 ## Implementation details

+- The Editor object represents an open editor window.
+One editor can create multiple notes.

 ### Adding audio tag to a card